yunpeng1234/tp/docs/UserGuide.md

 title: User Guide
 ---

-Intern Watcher (IW) is a **desktop app for managing internship candidates, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, IW can get your candidate management tasks done faster than traditional GUI apps.
+Intern Watcher (IW) is a **desktop app for managing internship applicants, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, IW can get your applicant management tasks done faster than traditional GUI apps.

 * Table of Contents
 {:toc}